 - UHS capacity should be ensured by an adequate amount of water always available at the site.
-This capacity should be adequate to absorb all heat loads generated at the site until the heat sink can be replenished.
+This capacity should be adequate to absorb all heat loads generated at the site until the heat sink can be replenished6.
 In such a demonstration account should be taken of factors that could delay the replenishment process.
-Such factors include evaporation, human induced events, plant accident conditions, availability of interconnections and the complexity of the procedures for replenishment. - A minimum amount of water, including a margin for uncertainties should be immediately available to operate reactors to the safe shutdown state in the event of any PIEs.
-For each unit, this minimum quantity should be already stored in the basins of the cooling towers/ spray pounds dedicated to the unit. - Beyond this minimum capacity the amount of water required prior to replenishment could be stored in on site reservoir with a possibility to transfer this water from on-site reservoir to UHS.
-This transfer system should be considered as a support system to achieve the required autonomy of UHS and should be safety classified accordingly. - For long term capacity of the UHS the make-up systems to provide replenishment of on-site reservoirs should be permanently installed and should be designed with an adequate rate for the long term heat removal capacity. - 4.5 To fulfil the design objectives in terms of capacity and reliability and to comply with the Defence in depth concept (Requirement 53, item 6.19A), different UHS and different accesses to the UHS might be implemented. - 4.6 UHS should be designed to withstand the loads caused by the site hazards derived from the site hazard evaluation.
-Recommendations and guidance on the consideration of external events in the design of the ultimate heat sink (extreme temperatures and conditions, floods, tsunamis, high winds, biological phenomena, collision with floating bodies, etc.) are provided in [5]. - 4.7 Provisions ensuring effectiveness and availability of the ultimate heat sink with regard to the site natural hazards should be designed with adequate margins to cope with levels of natural hazards exceeding those derived from the hazard evaluation for the site. - 4.8 In determining the necessary capacity of the UHS, design basis environmental parameters should be defined with consideration of time periods during which those conditions are assumed to exist Ref.
-[5]. - 4.9 The effectiveness of the ultimate heat sink should not be over sensitive to short term variations of the environmental parameters.
+Such factors include evaporation, human induced events, natural hazards, plant accident conditions, availability of interconnections and the complexity of the procedures for replenishment. - A minimum amount of water, including a margin for uncertainties should be immediately available to bring operate reactors to the safe shutdown state in the event of any PIEs.
+For each unit, this minimum quantity7 should be already stored in the basins of the cooling towers/ spray pounds dedicated to the unit. - Beyond this minimum capacity the amount of water required prior to replenishment could be stored in on site reservoir with a possibility to transfer this water from on-site reservoir to UHS.
+This transfer system should be considered as a support system to achieve the required safety function autonomy of UHS and should be safety classified accordingly.

-In some States the acceptable minimum capacity of water is 3 days.
+6 The minimum capacity should not be less than 7 days, in some States the acceptable capacity of water is 30 days.

-&lt;sup>4 The minimum capacity should not be less than 7 days, in some States the acceptable capacity of water is 30 days.
+7 In some States the acceptable minimum capacity of water is 3 days.